 I ordered a dish of shrimp tacos, rice, and beans.

-Once out of the Luxor, I headed overpass the Excalibur and made my way down to THE STRIP.
+Once out of the Luxor, I headed via the overpass to Excalibur and made my way down to THE STRIP.
 The Mandalay Bay, the Luxor and the Excalibur are all connected by their own Monorail system and it is easy to get back and forth among these hotels, however, the other hotels on the strip are a bit harder to get to from here (a lot of walking).

 Here are a few photos from that walk: